-Hello, everybody!
+Hello!
 Today we’re talking about aloe vera.
 Aloe vera is an ingredient that can not miss in our DIY recipes.
 For cosmetic use is often sold as a gel and sold at a price ranging from $ 10-20 for 3-4 Oz.
 It has incredible uses and benefits some of which you can find by clicking here.
 In this post we will find out how to make this gel at home, while also saving some money.
 Read on to find out the aloe vera gel making formula.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

 Aloe Vera Benefits

 Aloe Vera contains many nutrients including minerals, sugars, fatty acids, and amino acids showing anti-inflammatory, anti-bacterial, and even anti-oxidant properties.
 It also has healing properties and is often used to soothe burns or to accelerate wound healing.
 In cosmetic creams it plays an anti-aging and moisturizing role making the skin more elastic and reducing the appearance of wrinkles.
 For these reasons, aloe vera is a fundamental ingredient to always have at home.